CastInfo/robotest/README.md

 To **build** ROBOTEST you need too:

-* node.js 6.+ and npm 5.+ installed and in PATH to build ROBOTEST suite reporting tool
+* node.js 8.+ and npm 6.+ installed and in PATH to build ROBOTEST suite reporting tool.
-* Optional: binaries of Graphviz 2.27 in PATH to generate UML with JavaDoc in MAVEN if you wan't to build ROBOTEST core (with siteJavaDoc mvn profile)
+* Optional: binaries of Graphviz 2.27 in PATH to generate UML with JavaDoc in MAVEN to generate site docs in ROBOTEST core.

 # HELLO WORLD MAVEN PROJECT